Why do you sleep amazing in a 5 star hotel and terrible in your own bed?

 In hotels: Neutral bed = neutral mind.

-The best sleep tracking apps have taken hospitality science and democratized it.
+The best sleep monitoring apps have taken hotel science and democratized it.

 Sleep Cycle doesn't just wake you up smart.